Why you need Windows 10 automatic backup?

 Way 1.
 Schedule Windows 10 automatic backup via File History

-File History is the primary built-in backup solution in Windows 10 which focuses on backing up your personal files.
+File History is the primary Windows 10 backup software which focuses on backing up your personal files.
 By default, it will backup all folders in the user account folder (C: /Users/account name) including desktop, documents, pictures, music, downloads, OneDrive, etc. You can also add any other folder elsewhere on your computer.

 Steps to set schedued folders backup with File History:

 Step 1.
 Click Start > Click Settings option > choose Update & security > Click Backup.

 Step 2.
 Click the “+” next to Add a drive and choose the drive or network location to store the backup files.

 Step 3.
 Click More options to access Backup options screen where you can set how often File History backs up your files, how long versions are saved and add other folders that need to be backed up.

 Step 4.
 You can click Back up now to perform the backup at once.
 If you want to backup the folders to another drive, please scroll down to choose Stop using drive.
 It will not delete the previous backup on that drive, but it can only backup to one drive at once.